Stocks rise in extended rally, clawing back more ground - KESQ

 AP Business Writer

-NEW YORK (AP) — Stocks rose sharply in morning trading on Wall Street Tuesday and clawed back more of the ground they lost in a miserable several weeks.
+NEW YORK (AP) — Stocks rose sharply in afternoon trading on Wall Street Tuesday and clawed back more of the ground they lost in a miserable several weeks.

 The broad gains come as investors look for signs that central banks might ease up on their aggressive rate hikes aimed at taming the hottest inflation in four decades.
 Australia’s central bank made an interest rate hike that was smaller than previous ones.